 "To get back to Leon you can take a taxi or cross the street from the hostel and wait there for any chicken bus.
 The last one leaves around 6.
 But we caught one around 5:30 (their times are a little inconsistent).
 The chicken bus was about 18 cordobas for one way."

 + A Trip To See Turtles On Juan Venado Island

 If you're into spending more time on the coastline, come experience this turtle island!
 Juan Venado is a protected stretch of wetlands, which is bursting full of quite the list of marine animals and birds — from August to December, the Pacific edge of the coastline is an important nesting site for the Olive Ridley sea turtles.
 If you want to see the turtles up close, plan on visiting the Palo de Oro Ecotourism Project which has set up a permanent turtle nursery and has a conservation team to help protect the turtles and the local flora and fauna.

 But visiting any time of the year means potentially spotting huge white water birds, stealthy crocodiles, sun-bathing iguanas, and crabs scattering around the shoreline.
-The island is also home to a stretch of dark black sand, a tangled web of mangroves, and a network of curvy waterways you can boat or kayak through, depending on your tour option (you can ask around on the Las Penitas beach, or the Barca de Oro hotel.
+The island is also home to a stretch of dark black sand, a tangled web of mangroves, and a network of curvy waterways you can boat or kayak through.

 Foods To Eat Here